JustinDFuller/js-collection-benchmark/README.md

 ```

 ### Array vs. Set

+IMPORTANT NOTE: Because a Set is specifically for when you need unique values in the collection I will assume that in all use cases and conclusions.

 * Checking existence is faster in a set.
 10.1k times faster.
 * Deleting is faster in a set.
 1.5k times faster.